 And now the books:

-- 1 The Art of Calligraphy: A Practical Guide to the Skills and Techniques by David Harris: What I love about this book is that it gives you a really good historical background on Calligraphy and has step by step directions on how to construct classic calligraphy styles.
+- 1 The Art of Calligraphy: A Practical Guide to the Skills and Techniques by David Harris: What I love about this book is that it gives you a fantastic historical background on Calligraphy and has step-by-step directions on how to construct classic calligraphy styles.
 If you are looking for a book to only learn how to do modern script brush calligraphy this might not be the one, BUT I believe is crucial to know the origins and all the classic calligraphy styles in order to really understand the calligraphy basics.
 So if you can grab a copy here and see more pictures of the book here.

 - 2The ABC of Custom Lettering: A Practical Guide to Drawing Letters by Ivan Castro: I don’t think I can recommend this book more, even though it is about lettering, Ivan does divide the book between calligraphy and lettering sections because it’s important for a lettering artist to understand the basics of calligraphy in order to know how letters are constructed.
 The calligraphy section is a great base for any beginner and since you will have the extra chapter in lettering, I believe this book is a wonderful purchase for any beginner, get your copy here and see additional pictures of the inside here.